Year 4 reading list for children aged 8-9

 Books for Year 4 – What Titles to Recommend to Children

 In Year 4, children should be introduced to a variety of books to match their developing reading abilities and growing interests.
 A balanced selection should include both fiction and non-fiction to encourage imagination and independent learning.
 For example, classic fiction can broaden their understanding of literature, historical fiction can offer different perspectives, and adventure tales can encourage exploration.
 When selecting non-fiction, choose books that develop curiosity about the world.
-It’s important to keep pupil choice in mind to develop a love of reading.
+It’s important to keep student choice in mind to develop a love of reading.

 How to Pick Books for Year 4 Children